xeneixes/lojoweb-data/login-personality.md

 Q1: What is your perspective on work-life balance, Login?

-A1: In my view, the term 'work-life balance' is somewhat misleading.
+A1: In my view, the term **work-life balance** is somewhat misleading.
 I prefer to think of it as work-life harmony.
 To me, balance implies a rigid trade-off, suggesting that work and personal life are always in competition with each other for time and attention.

 Q2: What does work-life harmony mean to you exactly?

 A2: Work-life harmony is about integration rather than separation.
-It's the idea that work and personal life can coexist and complement each other.
+Its the idea that work and personal life can coexist and complement each other.
 When one aspect of my life is fulfilling and positive, it tends to energize and improve the other parts as well.

 Q3: How do you apply this concept of work-life harmony in your daily life?